 Your plants will either be large "plug plants" or "bare root".
 They will arrive in plastic bags, and, if you have ordered a collection, a brief description and instructions as to where to plant them.
 They will either need to be planted in boggy areas, at the water level, or submerged.

 If you have a plastic pond or butyl liner you'll need to use a container to plant into - have a look at our preplanted coir products if they might be helpful.
-We don't sell aquatic plastic baskets but you could use them, or something similar adapted from garden pots.
-We also recommend making sausages or pots out of hessian (we sell hessian squares), which has the advantage of rotting down.
+We do sell aquatic baskets, but you can also make sausages or pots out of hessian, which has the advantage of rotting down.
 Fill with subsoil or low fertility growing medium - specialist aquatic soils aren't necessary.

 Planting aquatic plants could not be easier; just push them into the mud!
 If you have a preformed plastic pond or one with a butyl liner you could use a homemade hessian planter.
 Use a square of hessian to form a bag, fill with with a low fertility growing medium - subsoil, for example - and pop the plant in, tying the neck of the bag loosely.